Monte Robbins: Professional football

 He was selected by the Tampa Bay Buccaneers in the fourth round (107th overall pick) of the 1988 NFL draft.
 He was the highest drafted punter in Buccaneers history.
 After averaging 36.6 yards on seven punts in the 1988 exhibition season, Robbins was cut by the Buccaneers on August 22, 1988.
 He was picked up by the Chicago Bears on August 23, 1988, but he did not play in any regular season games for the Bears.
 Robbins signed as a free agent with the Washington Redskins in early 1989 and was traded to the New England Patriots in April 1989.
 In August 1989, he was waived by the Patriots to make room on the roster for Russ Francis.
 In April 1992, he was waived by the Montreal Machine of the World League of American Football.

-Later years
+Later life

 After retiring from football, Robbins went into the mortgage banking business.
 From 1994 to 2002, he was a regional vice president for Amresco Commercial Lending, Inc. From 2002 to 2010, he was the president and chief executive officer of CapWest Mortgage Corporation in Overland Park, Kansas.